FAQs

 What is AI?

 AI stands for Artificial Intelligence.
-This is where tasks which humans usually perform are delegated to a computer system.
+This is where tasks which humans usually perform are completed by a computer system.
 An example of this might be using a smartphone app to translate a word in English into French.

-AI systems are computer programs.
-They are created by allowing computers to ‘learn’ patterns seen in data.
-Data collected from hospital records can be combined together to make a dataset - these datasets are then used to ‘train’ and test AI systems.
+AI systems are computer programmes that are able to find patterns in data.
+AI can learn patterns from different types of data, including information collected by hospitals.
+Data from hospitals can be combined together to make 'datasets' - these datasets are then used to ‘train’ and test AI systems.

 How is AI used in healthcare?

-AI in healthcare can be used to help doctors diagnose patients, decide on the best treatments, and many other tasks.
-For instance, an AI system might look at a patient’s chest xray image and determine whether it shows cancer or not.
+AI in healthcare can be used to help doctors diagnose diseases, decide on the best treatments, and many other tasks.
+For instance, an AI system might assess a patient’s chest x-ray image and determine whether it shows cancer or not.

 What are some of the benefits of AI in healthcare?

-AI might allow treatments to be delivered faster for patients, meaning that waiting times can be reduced.
-Additionally, new treatments may become available, or existing treatments might be able to be targeted better, preserving resources to ensure more patients can benefit.
+AI might allow diagnosis and treatments to be delivered faster for patients, meaning that waiting times can be reduced and outcomes can be improved.
+Additionally, AI might provide insights into new treatments and existing treatments might be able to be targeted better, which could help preserve resources to ensure more patients can benefit.

 Where are the problems with AI in healthcare?

 AI is not magic.
 Just like how medications are less effective for certain people, AI systems can also be less effective.
-Sometimes people may even be harmed by AI systems - similarly to how drugs may have side effects.
+Sometimes people may even be harmed by the impact of AI systems - similarly to how drugs may have side effects.

-Data is critical in the development and testing of AI systems - when we don’t have enough good-quality data for certain groups of people, we cannot develop or test AI systems for these people.
-Data protection is also really important to ensure that no people’s data is abused.
+One of the reasons that AI systems might not work well for everyone is relating to the data used in the development.
+When we don’t have enough good-quality data for certain groups of people, we cannot develop or test AI systems for these people.
+Data protection is also really important to ensure that people’s data is not abused.
 Carefully designing AI systems using balanced, good-quality data can reduce the risk that people will come to harm, but it doesn’t totally eliminate this risk.

-Just like other healthcare interventions (such as medications, or surgeries), AI systems must be studied in a clinical trial - this gives greater certainty that they are safe and effective.
-It’s important that these trials include a diverse group of people, otherwise doctors will be less sure that the AI system works for everyone equally well.
+Just like other healthcare interventions (such as medications, or surgeries), the safety and effectiveness of AI systems must be studied in clinical trials.
+It’s important that these trials include a diverse group of people, otherwise doctors will be less sure that the AI system works for everyone.

-How will the study improve AI in healthcare?
+How will the STANDING Together project improve AI in healthcare?

-We hope that by setting standards to improve the quality of data used to develop AI systems, and to improve the way datasets are used, the quality of the actual AI systems will be improved.
-This should mean that they work well for everyone in society.
+We hope that by producing recommendations to improve the quality and diversity of data used to develop AI systems, and to improve the way datasets are used, the quality of the AI systems will be improved.
+The recommendations should allow us to better understand the performance of AI systems for different people from different backgrounds, allowing everyone in society to benefit.

 What is a delphi study in context to the STANDING Together project?

-A delphi study (or simply just ‘delphi’) is a type of research where researchers use a series of surveys to gather people's opinions about a topic, and then use these opinions to refine and shape existing standards or to develop new standards.
+A delphi study (or simply just ‘delphi’) is a type of research involving a series of surveys to gather people's opinions about a topic, and then use these opinions to refine and develop recommendations.

 Participants are asked to give their opinions on a series of statements by voting on whether each statement is important or not, and whether it should be changed.
 Statements which are popular (receive the highest votes) are carried forwards to the next survey.
 Those which are unpopular (receive the lowest votes) are removed.
 Comments can be provided to allow the researchers to make some of the statements better.